 10. No cash alternative to the prizes will be offered.
 The prizes are not transferable.
 Prizes are subject to availability and we reserve the right to substitute any prize with another of equivalent value without giving notice.

 11.1 Winners – Winner(s) of each category will be chosen from a final shortlist.
 The shortlists occur after preliminary judging rounds have been completed.
-Judging is performed by a panel of judges listed at: https://www.slpoty.co.uk/the-judges/ Entrants progressing to any subsequent stage of the competition are notified by email only.
-See 11.3
+Judging is performed by a panel of judges.
+Entrants progressing to any subsequent stage of the competition are notified by email only.

-11.2 It is the responsibility of the entrant to respond to emails sent from the Competition in a timely fashion and ensure uploads are made within competition deadlines.
+11.2 It is the responsibility of the entrant to check and respond to emails sent from the Competition in a timely fashion and ensure uploads are made within competition deadlines.
+All entrants should add the official competition email to the whitelist or approved senders list of their email account.

-The judging phases occur between November – January.
-It is the responsibility of the entrant to monitor the following for updates during this period:
+11.3 The judging phases occur between January-February and the winners announced approximately 4 weeks later.
+It is the responsibility of the entrant to monitor the following for updates during this period and look out for emails requesting hi-res images:

 - their email, spam/junk folder

-- the Competition social media pages (Facebook & Twitter) where notifications will be publicised widely
+- the Competition’s social media pages where updates will be published frequently

 11.6 The organisers will not enter into any correspondence with any entrant regarding, disappointment, why they didn’t win. why they didn’t do better, missing deadlines for uploading or submitting images for shortlists and judging stages.